mchenliu/100_Days_of_Python_Code/README.md

 # Conclusions

 This is an on-going project.

-### Closing Thoughts

-Continous learning is a must to achieve goals in this area.
+Continous learning is a must to achieve my goal.